visibilityspots/scripts/README.md

 	  sleep 1m
 	  STATE=$(passenger-status | grep active | head -1 | awk '{print $3}')
 	done
-	echo 'Done, their is no active proces ('$STATE') so release may begin'
+	echo 'Done, their is no active process ('$STATE') so release may begin'

 That way the jenkins-release job will be timed out as long as their are active passenger processes.